microsoft/Web-Dev-For-Beginners/README.md

 ## Pedagogy

+We have chosen two pedagogical tenets while building this curriculum:
+1. Ensuring that it is project-based and
+2. That it includes frequent quizzes

+By the end of this series, students will have built:
+- a typing game
+- a virtual terrarium
-We have chosen two pedagogical tenets while building this curriculum: ensuring that it is project-based and that it includes frequent quizzes.
-By the end of this series, students will have built a typing game, a virtual terrarium, a 'green' browser extension, a 'space invaders' type game, and a business-type banking app, and will have also learned the basics of JavaScript, HTML, and CSS along with the modern toolchain of today's web developer.
+- a 'green' browser extension
+- a 'space invaders' type game
+- and a business-type banking app

+and will have learned the basics of JavaScript, HTML, and CSS along with the modern toolchain of today's web developer.

 > 🎓 You can take the first few lessons in this curriculum as a [Learn Path](https://docs.microsoft.com/learn/paths/web-development-101?WT.mc_id=academic-77807-sagibbon) on Microsoft Learn!